 As the title implies, DHS is movie-and-TV themed.
 Attractions are almost entirely based on entertainment properties: Indiana Jones, Star Wars, Power Rangers, Twilight Zone, Little Mermaid, Toy Story and typically a temporary attraction related to whatever Disney studio movie is “hot” at that moment.
 Many of the attractions here might have height limits that would exclude younger kids (but it’s noted in all of the park maps you can find).

 Your daughter(s), if any, will love Voyage of the Little Mermaid – she’s actually live and performing.
 It’s also a dark, cool, indoor attraction – great to break the heat.
 The same used to be true for “The Great Movie Ride” – it was one of those slow-moving things like Ellen’s Energy Adventure at Epcot.
-As of August 2017, it is being removed in favor of a massive overhaul of this park and is now Mickey and Minnie’s Runaway Railway (discussed below).
+As of August 2017, it was removed in favor of a massive overhaul of this park and is now Mickey and Minnie’s Runaway Railway (discussed below).

 On the other hand, virtually all school-aged kids will probably love Indiana Jones Stunt Show Spectacular.
 And if you show up early enough, you (or they) could be selected to join the “cast” during the show.
 It’s rare, but it can happen.

 I really love Rock’n’Roller Coaster, starring Aerosmith.
 I won’t say too much, as it’s my favorite ride in the entire property – but if you like roller coasters, this one will knock your socks off.
 Twilight Zone Tower of Terror is also really cool.
 It’s not a roller coaster… more of a lift and drop you several times (actually, it’s 100% controlled, so you get PULLED down faster than gravity would take you), type of ride.
 Lots of fun, scary as all get out the first time you do it.
 And the theming is, of course, off the charts, which adds to the freakiness of the ride.
 As of 2017, TZToT in Disneyland (but not WDW as a result of contractual exclusivity clauses that pre-dated Disney’s purchase of Marvel characters) has been re-themed based on the movie and characters of Guardians of the Galaxy.